Skip to main content

 What it does: Not technically a peptide, but widely used alongside peptide protocols.
 NAD+ is a coenzyme present in every living cell, essential for energy production, DNA repair, and gene expression.
 Levels decline roughly 50% between ages 20 and 60.

-Evidence tier: 🟡 Limited human data for injection — oral precursors (NR, NMN) have human trial data showing blood NAD+ increases of ~2.7-fold at 1,000 mg/day NR.
+Evidence tier: 🟡 Limited human data for injection — oral precursors (NR, NMN) have human-trial data showing blood NAD+ increases of about 2.7-fold at 1,000 mg/day NR.

 Best for: People focused on cellular energy, longevity, and recovery optimization.